 We hope this helped you plan your Mount Rushmore vacation!

-If there’s anything else you would like to know, please don’t hesitate to leave a comment below.
+If there’s anything else you would like to know about the area or your vacation plans, please don’t hesitate to leave a comment below.

 Trivia: In feet, how long are the presidents' eyes, noses and mouths?